Keshvadi/linux/Use Cases/pdf.md

 ### `pdfunite`

-- Description: A utility to manipulate archives.
+- Description: A utility to manipulate PDF files.

 - Example usage: